-CDC has posted Warning – Level 3 Travel Notices recommending that people avoid non-essential travel to Guinea, Liberia, and Sierra Leone at this time, and Level 2 Travel Notice for Mali.
+CDC has posted Warning – Level 3 Travel Notices recommending that people avoid non-essential travel to Guinea and Sierra Leone at this time, and Level 2 Travel Notice for Mali.
 We advise that education-related travel to these countries be postponed until further notice.

 CDC’s recommendations against non-essential travel, including education-related travel, are intended to help control the outbreak and prevent continued spread in two ways: to protect the health of US residents who would be traveling to the affected areas and to enable the governments of countries where Ebola outbreaks are occurring to respond most effectively to contain the outbreak.